r0bert-t/personal-voice-rag/README.md

 ___
 > **Use-cases:**
 > Personal voice agent is able to provide more accurate, context-aware answers by matching a user's query to information stored in a local vector database (semantic search).
-> It can be used as a powerful AI assistant by connecting a LLMs to private documentation without needing to retrain the model.
+> It can be used as a powerful AI assistant by connecting a LLMs to private documentation without a need to retrain the model.
 ___

 ![Python](https://img.shields.io/badge/Python-grey)